amboltio/DM-i-AI-2022/piglet-detection/README.md

     return PigPredictResponseDto(boxes=predictions)
 ```
-You can add new packages to the Python environment by adding the names of the packages to requirements.txt and restarting the project, or by using pip install on a terminal within the container which will result in the package being installed temporarily i.e. it is not installed if the project is restarted. <br>
+You can add new packages to the Python environment by adding the names of the packages to requirements.txt and restarting the project, or by using pip install on a terminal within the container which will result in the package being installed temporarily i.e. it is not installed if the project is restarted. <br> <a href="https://emily.ambolt.io/docs/latest">Click here</a> to visit the Emily-CLI documentation.

 ## Testing the connection to the API
 See <a href="https://amboltio.github.io/emily-intro/deploy/test/">this guide</a> for details on how to test your setup before final submission.